eForms Logo

 Do-Not-Resuscitate (DNR) Order Forms

 A do-not-resuscitate (DNR) order is used for patients who do not want to be saved if their heart or breathing stops.
-This is generally the case for individuals with late stages of cancer or other advanced medical issues.
-The laws for withholding resuscitation are governed by each state and commonly include a requirement that the patient authorizes this form along with their primary care physician, notary public, or witness(es).
+This is generally the case for individuals with advanced medical issues.
+States govern the laws for withholding resuscitation and often require that the patient authorize this form along with their primary care doctor, a notary, or witness(es).

 Signing Requirements – Must be authorized by the patient under state law.